-Acclaimed director Antoine Fuqua (Training Day, The Equalizer) teams up with screen writer Kurt Sutter (Sons of Anarchy) to produce one of the finest films of this year.
+Acclaimed director Antoine Fuqua (Training Day, The Equalizer) teams up with screenwriter Kurt Sutter (Sons of Anarchy) to produce one of the finest films of the year 2015.
 In Southpaw, Jake Gyllenhaal with all his versatility has yet again delivered a performance that will certainly be remembered.
-It is neither just a boxing movie nor a Raging Bull style rise and fall sports drama, it’s all laced with enough emotions and drama to keep you gazed till the end.
+It is neither a boxing movie nor a Raging Bull style rise and fall sports drama, it’s all laced with enough emotions and drama to keep you gazing till the end.

 Watch the Movie Trailer – Southpaw

-Southpaw is about a troubled fighter, who has been almost written off following personal tragedies, eventually rises above to regain his status.
-Honestly this movie is no different than what we have watched in countless boxing movies.
-Be it Rocky or The Fighter, every other movie has either a human story to tell, or at least a saga of success, failure and redemption.
+Southpaw is about a troubled fighter, who has been almost written off following personal tragedies but eventually rises above to regain his status.
+Honestly, this movie is no different than what we have watched in countless boxing movies.
+Be it Rocky or The Fighter, every other movie has either a human story to tell or at least a saga of success, failure, and redemption.

-While Gyllenhaal’s performance actually keeps up your interest in the movie, Southpaw could have been better if the storyline actually explores the back-story of the central character (his orphanage status), Hope’s training to come back to the ring and even a little more convincing performance from Jake Gyllenhaal to get back his daughter; somehow the desperation was lacking.
-Nevertheless, if you’re a great boxing fan, Southpaw is indeed a good one to go.
+While Gyllenhaal’s performance actually keeps up your interest in the movie, Southpaw could have been better if the storyline actually explores the back-story of the central character (his orphanage status), Hope’s training to come back to the ring, and even a little more convincing performance from Jake Gyllenhaal to get back his daughter (somehow the desperation was lacking).
+Nevertheless, if you’re a great boxing fan, Southpaw is indeed a good one to watch.

 Starring: Jake Gyllenhaal, Rachel McAdams, Forest Whitaker, Oona Laurence, 50 Cent